Alpengirl COVID-19 Information

 In order to minimize the spread of communicable disease and exposure to COVID-19 at camp, we have enhanced our health, hygiene and wellness practices based on guidance from Centers for Disease Control and Prevention (CDC), the American Camp Association (ACA), the Association of Camp Nursing (ACN), and relevant US government agencies (federal, state, and county level).

 Non-Pharmaceutical Interventions (NPIs) are community mitigation strategies.
 They are actions, apart from getting vaccinated and taking medicine, that individuals and groups can take to help slow the spread of illnesses like pandemic influenza (flu) and coronavirus SARS-CoV-2 (COVID-19).
-NPIs are among the best ways of controlling the transmission of pandemic flu or COVID-19 when not everyone is vaccinated.
+NPIs are among the best ways of controlling the transmission of pandemic flu or COVID-19.

 - Health Screening.
-We’ll have processes in place for health screening checks upon camper arrival and check-in and throughout our days together at camp.
+We’ll have processes in place for health screening checks upon camper arrival and check-in and during camp.
 These health checks include asking questions about how campers are feeling and recent contact with anyone who is known or suspected to have COVID-19, checking for symptoms, and taking temperatures.

-- Face Masks.
-Campers will bring their own cloth face masks to camp (see website Packing Lists), and we will wash and dry them in rotation throughout camp as they are needed and used.
-There will be times when masks will be required for all campers and staff, such as when driving in the van together, when interacting with groups or people outside of our own cohort (for example, when we are with outfitters or when in campground restrooms), if someone in the group is showing signs or symptoms of illness, when cooking or serving food, or anytime or location where it is appropriate to conditions presented during camp (at staff’s sole discretion).
+- Masking.
+Campers will bring their own face masks to camp (see website Packing Lists), and if cloth masks are used, we we will wash and dry them in rotation throughout camp.
+There may be times when masking would be required, such as if someone in the group is showing signs or symptoms of illness or tests positive for COVID-19 or if community levels become high.
+Masking may also be recommended or required if in certain locations (e.g. airports, vans) or when interacting with groups or people outside of our own cohort (e.g. contracted activity providers/outfitters may have masking requirements in order to participate or indoor public places may recommend or require it for entry) or anytime or location where it is appropriate to conditions presented during camp (at staff’s sole discretion).
 Campers will wear masks properly when required.

 - Hand Hygiene.
 We will increase frequency and staff monitoring of hand washing for 20 seconds with soap and water and use of alcohol-based hand sanitizers.
 Staff will also teach and monitor proper cough and sneeze etiquette to prevent the sharing of germs during camp.